-On a final note, I would like to point out that not only does smoked fish make a great meal or appetizer, it also makes a great ingredient.
+On a final note, not only does smoked fish make a great meal or appetizer, it also makes a great ingredient.
 Try taking the meat from a smoked trout or similar fish and blend it together with some cream cheese, garlic, salt and pepper and you suddenly have a great spread for crackers.
 Many recipes call for smoked fish, from soups to salads to main courses.
 With the knowledge of fish smoking under your belt, you will be able to make these dishes even better with home smoked fish.